peterhinch/micropython-samples/README.md

 # timed_function

 Time a function's execution using a decorator.
+Also a way to implement timeouts using a closure.

 # ESP8266 (MQTT benchmark)